seattletimes/diaz-pitching/src/diaz/diaz.md

 “I didn’t know what to think,” he said.
 “I’d always been a starter, but I knew I wanted to get to the big leagues.”

-While Dipoto believed it was the right move, he also allowed for the possibility to be wrong.
+While Dipoto believed it was the right move, he also allowed for the possibility of being wrong.

 “We spoke to his agent at length about the move as we were transitioning him,” Dipoto said.
 “And the one thing we promised ourselves and the promise we made to Edwin, was that we would only switch one time.
-That we were going to send him to the bullpen and we was going to pitch the rest of the season as a reliever.
+That we were going to send him to the bullpen and he was going to pitch the rest of the season as a reliever.
 And we were going to see where this took us.
-And if at the end of the year it was not positive experience, or he didn’t enjoy it, or it wasn’t as big an impact as we thought it could, we would transition him back to a starter, and we would restart his development.
+And if at the end of the year it was not a positive experience, or he didn’t enjoy it, or it wasn’t as big an impact as we thought it could be, we would transition him back to a starter, and we would restart his development.
 No harm, no foul, at 22.”

 Six days later at Regions Field in Birmingham, Ala., Diaz the reliever entered the game in the eighth inning.
 It was a 13-pitch awakening.